creativecreature/sturdyc/README.md

 }
 ```

-and then return to our `main` function to create an instance of it and call the
+return to our `main` function to create an instance of it, and then call the
 `Get` method in a loop:

 ```go